INTVP/proACT/README.md

 ## Replication
 * To replicate a country dataset:
-> 1. After cloning this repository, request the input data from GTI by writing to info@govtransparency.eu GTI will send country.zip to replace [ProACT-2020/utility_data/country/](https://github.com/GovTransparencyInstitue/ProACT-2020/tree/main/utility_data/country)
+> 1. After cloning this repository, request the input data from GTI by writing to info@govtransparency.eu GTI will send the country.zip archive to replace [ProACT-2020/utility_data/country/](https://github.com/GovTransparencyInstitue/ProACT-2020/tree/main/utility_data/country)
 > 2. Launch Stata using [main.do](https://github.com/GovTransparencyInstitue/ProACT-2020/blob/main/main.do) from the root directory.
 > 3. [main.do](https://github.com/GovTransparencyInstitue/ProACT-2020/blob/main/main.do) takes two inputs: country list to execute the code and  R_path_local.
 R_path_local is the path of Rscript.exe on your  machine.
 > 4. Execute main.do